 If you gain weight (as fat), your testosterone production drops.
 Fortunately, if you lose weight, your testosterone production can climb back up.

-Grossmann and Matsumoto.
+Adapted from Grossmann and Matsumoto.
 J Clin Endocrinol Metab.
-2017 March 1.
+2017.

 As this figure shows, observational studies have seen consistent results: in people who are overweight or obese, the greater the weight loss, the greater the testosterone increase.

 These results have been echoed in clinical trials.
 A meta-analysis of 24 RCTs looked at weight loss caused by diet or bariatric surgery: In the diet studies, the average 9.8% weight loss was linked to a testosterone increase of 2.9 nmol/L (84 ng/dL).
 In the bariatric-surgery studies, the average 32% weight loss was linked to a testosterone increase of 8.7 nmol/L (251 ng/dL).

 You need not lose huge amounts of weight to see a bump in testosterone levels, either: a 5% loss in weight can increase total testosterone by 2 nmol/L (58 ng/dL).

 Quality sleep, physical activity, and weight management support healthy testosterone levels, and they’re synergistic: If you lack sleep, you find it harder to exercise and easier to gain fat.
 If you exercise, you find it easier to sleep and to keep a healthy weight.
 If your weight is healthy, you find it easier to exercise and easier to sleep.

 If you want to know more about the lifestyle-testosterone connection, check out our infographic and article here.

 Our guide gives you step-by-step directions to help you save time, money, and frustration.